Cutoff Wavelength Solution

 Plate Distance - (Measured in Meter) - Plate Distance typically refers to the separation between the conductive elements.

-Mode Number - Mode Number the mode number indicates the number of half-wavelengths that fit into the given space.
+Mode Number - Mode Number indicates the number of half-wavelengths that fit into the given space.

 STEP 1: Convert Input(s) to Base Unit